alvoron/kvstore/README.md

 - **Batch operations**: Efficient bulk insertions with `batchput`
 - **Range queries**: Retrieve multiple key-value pairs with `readrange`
 - **Graceful shutdown**: Ctrl+C handling with proper cleanup
+- **Concurrent reads**: Multiple clients can read simultaneously without blocking each other
+- **Write optimization**: WAL writes don't wait for readers to finish

 ## Install and run
 From project root